-Records are maintained across gender and age divisions for each style in IFAF's SBG and IFAA's Unmarked & Marked Animal (3 arrow), 3D Standard (2 arrow), Field, Hunter, Flint and Standard Indoor rounds for 'record status' shoots.
+Records are maintained across gender and age divisions for each style in IFAF's SBG and IFAA's Unmarked & Marked Animal (3 arrow), 3D Standard (2 arrow), Field, Hunter, Flint, and Standard Indoor rounds for 'record status' shoots.

-All IFAF members can set a record at any course, with the exception of Beavers and Course Setters.
+All IFAF members can set a record at any course, except for Beavers and Course Setters.